peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note25>(25)</sup> van Staveren, Hans. [**"Big Deal: A new program for dealing bridge hands"**](https://sater.home.xs4all.nl/doc.html), Sep.
 8, 2000</small>

+<small><sup id=Note26>(26)</sup> For suggested linear congruential generators for generating unique random numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.</small>

-<small><sup id=Note26>(26)</sup> For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
+<small><sup id=Note27>(27)</sup> In theory, generating two or more random numbers of fixed size runs the risk of producing a duplicate number this way.
+However, this risk decreases as that fixed size increases (see "[**Birthday problem**](https://en.wikipedia.org/wiki/Birthday_problem)").
+For example, in theory, an application has a 50% chance for duplicate numbers after generating&mdash;
 - about 5.4 billion billion random 124-bit numbers (including those found in version-4 UUIDs, or universally unique identifiers),
 - about 1.4 million billion billion random 160-bit numbers, or
 - about 93 billion billion billion random 192-bit numbers.</small>

-<small><sup id=Note27>(27)</sup> For suggested linear congruential generators for generating unique random numbers, see P. L'Ecuyer, "Tables of Linear Congruential Generators of Different Sizes and Good Lattice Structure", _Mathematics of Computation_ 68(225), January 1999.</small>

 <small><sup id=Note28>(28)</sup> The only binary floating-point numbers supported by some GPUs are 16-bit (with 10 significant bits of precision), notably not 32- or 64-bit as is otherwise common.
 An application ought to choose hash functions that deliver acceptable "noise" regardless of the size of floating-point numbers supported by the GPU.</small>